BizkitKing/antidote/README.md

 ## Patchnotes

-### First release (v0.0)
+### First upload

-This release contained the basic (first ever) encryption logic, along with the rough outline of the cli
+This release contained the basic (first ever) encryption logic, along with the rough outline of the CLI.

 ### Pentest release (v0.1)

-This release contained more of the encryption logic (second iteration), along with a better file structure and
+This release contained more of the encryption logic (second iteration), along with a better file structure, and just more internals.

-### Catchup release (v0.1.1)
+### Catchup dump

-This release "dumped" the current stage of the project,
+This release "dumped" the current stage of the project.

 ### Full release (v1) (Personal Project release)

 This release is the final "product" that I will hand in. ***(I will continue working on this!!!)***